Abdurrazakli/iba-homeworks/homeworks/src/main/java/homework3/readme.md

 #### Technical requirements
 - Create a two-dimensional array of 7x2 strings `String[][] scedule = new String[7][2]`
-- Fill the matrix with the following values: weekday + the main task for the current day:
+- Fill t0he matrix with the following values: weekday + the main task for the current day:
   `scedule[0][0] = "Sunday";`
   `scedule[0][1] = "do home work";`
   `scedule[1][0] = "Monday";`